 Patrick took these photos of newspapers lining the windows.
 It’s so funny that they look so incredibly old, but they are just from the 1970s.

 Next up is the caboose and train themed bar, which I had heard about briefly before the tour, so I kept an eye out for it.
 This was the height of coolness down here in the 70s, it seems!

 And finally, this is a view of the inside of the street level of the Arcade Building from the lofted second floor.
 It’s definitely got that “made in the 70s!” vibe going on the walls and in the floors, which is a contrast to the ornate details in the fixtures and stonework along the columns and upper walls.
 There are art galleries, studios, a tailor, hair salon, jewelry shop, a deli, and possibly more that I can’t recall that currently occupy the Arcade of today.

 It’s not the easiest place to find if you don’t know what to look for, but the Main Street entrance is easiest identified (to me at least) by the UPDATED: Pita Pit signs, or if you know where the Meridian Building is, it’s on the same block, just to the left if you’re standing there at the entrance to the Meridian.
 I would love if they would remodel and reopen Down Under, it would be much better for bar hopping in the winter if you didn’t have to go outside to get from bar to bar!
 I believe Down Under is going to remain closed though due to the extreme costs it would take to renovate to make it usable again.

 For more information on the history of the Arcade, check out these links:

-To see what other fantastic tours the HCF is serving up next, check out their specialty tour schedule.
+To see what other fantastic tours the HCF is serving up next, check out their upcoming events.